North Shore (09) 486 8900

 Te Oranga Pūkahukahu – Lung Health Check

-Overseas, screening has decreased the number of deaths from lung cancer.
 We want to design a lung cancer screening programme that works for Māori in Aotearoa.
-To do this, we are doing a study to help inform this design.
+To do this, we are doing research to help inform this design.

 The people who are invited to join this study will: